Cleveland Clinic denies woman liver transplant over COVID vaccine refusal: ‘It was heartbreaking’ - NewsBreak

 Her husband of 47 years, Jim Vitullo, says they sacrificed a lot in preparation for the surgery, and followed all of the instructions by clinic doctors.

-“They had us sign an agreement that we would live within one hour of the Cleveland Clinic, I had to quit my job because of all the visits, ended up sleeping literally hundreds of days in my car in the carport there because of the expense,” said Jim.New Superman comes out as bisexual on National Coming Out Day
+“They had us sign an agreement that we would live within one hour of the Cleveland Clinic, I had to quit my job because of all the visits, ended up sleeping literally hundreds of days in my car in the carport there because of the expense,” said Jim.Ohio law banning mandatory vaccinations in public schools goes into effect Wednesday

 The couple and entire family was ecstatic when they learned their daughter, Angela Green, was an exact match.